Scam Alert: Con Artists Are Targeting Consumers Going Through Bankruptcy Court Proceedings

 Report All Suspected scams

-Scammers are always ready and willing to take advantage of unsuspecting consumers, and they will use any means necessary to do so.
+Scammers are always ready and willing to take advantage of unsuspecting consumers, and they will use any means necessary to get your hard-earned money.
 They try to frighten you with arrest, deportation of family, fines or even physical harm.
 They do this all to get you to hand over money that you really don't owe.